top of page

 Every strong dividend portfolio for retirement starts with a clear income target.
 This number tells you how much your portfolio needs to produce every month or every year.
 It also shapes how to build a dividend portfolio without taking on more risk than you need.

 Start with your monthly expenses.
 Think about essentials, medical costs, hobbies, and a small cushion for the unexpected.
 Add everything up, then multiply by 12.
 This gives you your yearly income goal.
-If you want help estimating the exact numbers, here’s a deeper walkthrough on how much dividend income you need to retire.

 Next, divide that income goal by your expected dividend yield.
 A higher yield means a smaller portfolio can get the job done, but too much yield usually means too much risk.
 Aim for balance.
+For a quick way to test different yield and portfolio size combinations, try our free dividend calculator.

 Once you know your number, you can shape a retirement dividend portfolio that supports the lifestyle you want — not just the bare minimum.